Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 # Progress Report 3 #

+## Reflections ##
+This week I spent a lot of time going over the computational design system and trying to understand the different parts of it.
+I found that the best way was to find examples online of different systems being used in real life.
+In terms of what I learned from my during this week, I learned a lot more of working with Grasshopper and understanding the various components that are involved.
+I discovered how to create a shape with semi circle shapes and how to inserts holes in a specific aspect of a shape.
+I spent a lot of time troubleshooting how to create ridges in the shape.
+I am looking forward to refining my work.

+## Speculations ##

+I think system thinking is helpful in clearly outline a user’s goals and processes towards an end goal, and this is particularly helpful when working in a team to build a product.
+An engineer has their own goals and system, and so does the designer and marketing team.
+Through collaborating and iterating on their systems, they can then work towards meeting their collective end goal.
+In terms of AI, I can see AI playing a greater role in the obersation phase, as AI systems could observe human tendencies as supposed to humans making the obervations.

 ## Update on Project 1 ##

 For my project, I've decided to go for the axolotl level.
 Grasshopper and Rhino are completely new to me, and I think this would be a good chance to try gain a better understanding of these tools.
 Because I chose this skill level, I decided that it would not be approporiate to do a cell phone stand.
 This led me to look into other object ideas.
 As mentioned above, I was interested in incorporating math equations into my projects - I was a math minor in college and so I thought this would be fun to include.
 Based on my research, it seems that there are multiple ways that this can be included; Two of the ways I found was to use parametric equations or an expression component with a specific formula.
 From here, I began experimenting with how this could be converted into an actual product.
 I brainstormed coaster that included a geometric design, a parametric wall piece for my room, and vases with cool geometric designs.
 Eventually, I settled on creating a wall planter with parametric designs.